adrianokerber/rocketpay/README.md

 ```bash
 mix phx.new rocketpay --no-webpack --no-html
 ```
+The project divide its layers in folders referencing the project's name, for example under ./lib:
+- rocketpay (Domain layer)
+- rocketpay_web (Application/Host layer)

 ## Restore project on local machine
 In order to restore the project run: `mix deps.get`